toolness/abasic/README.md

   This feature can be enabled via the `-w` flag on the command-line.

+* The core implementation of ABASIC (contained in the `abasic_core` crate) was designed to have minimal dependencies and never block program execution for any reason (e.g. accepting user input).
+This allows it to be ported to the widest variety of platforms, including ones in which it may need to run on a UI thread that can never block (e.g. WASM).

+  I had considered using Rust's `async`/`await` functionality to achieve this, but it felt like overkill, so I opted for a "turn-taking" approach instead, where the client asks the interpreter to evaluate one statement at a time, and the interpreter lets it know if it's in a state where it needs additional data (e.g., user input).

+  This effectivelys mean that BASIC statements can appear to "block" for any reason, as their execution can be suspended at any statement boundary, but BASIC _expressions_ cannot, as the recursive descent parser has no way of ceding control to the client without unwinding its stack.

+  However, this seems to be compatible with the behavior of most BASIC interpreters I've seen, so it doesn't seem to be a problem in practice.

 ## Other resources

 * [Dartmouth BASIC Fourth Edition language guide (1968)](https://archive.org/details/bitsavers_dartmouthB_3679804)